Skip to main content

 Make sure the file is done arriving before it is created.

 For large file transfers, it takes time for the complete file to arrive.
 Set the 'Wait Verify' value high enough to make sure that the file should not have changed size in that time.
-As soon as the size matches the same previous size and the file is no longer in use, the action group(s) will be triggered. ::::
+As soon as the size matches the same previous size and the file is no longer in use, the action group(s) are triggered.

 • From Time: Defines the start time for monitoring resources.
 This option provides a way to monitor resources only during a specified time period of the day.